icare Paralympian Speakers Program

 Raising workplace safety awareness through their personal stories

-The program is run in partnership with Paralympics Australia and provides, free of charge, icare customers with access to Paralympians who have been affected by a workplace injury.
-The Program is a unique way to raise the awareness of workplace health and safety with employees.
+The program is run in partnership with Paralympics Australia and provides icare customers with access to Paralympians who have been affected by a workplace injury, free of charge.
+The program is a unique way to raise the awareness and importance of workplace health and safety with employees.

 Pictured above: Ben Houlison, Paralympian Adaptive Rower

-By sharing personal stories of their own workplace accidents, our speakers hope to educate others about its real-life impact, and the affect it had on not only their lives, but those of their family, friends and colleagues.
+Our speakers tell personal stories of their own workplace or road accidents.
+They are open, honest and raw about the impact it has had on their lives and those of their family, friends and colleagues.

-By hosting one of our speakers, icare customers can meaningfully engage their people on the importance of workplace health and safety; encouraging them to speak up, to look out for risks and for one another.
+Through our Speakers real life stories, icare customers can meaningfully engage their teams on the importance of workplace health and safety; encouraging them to speak up, to look out for risks and for one another.

 Ben became a paraplegic in 2004 after a workplace accident, a short time later he took up rowing and became Australian Champion.